 This according to “Reading early punk as secularized sacred clowning” by Lane Van Ham (Journal of popular culture XLII/2 [April 2009] pp. 318–338).

-Above and below, Captain Sensible in action.
+Below, Captain Sensible in action.